 1. Who are we?

 1.1 We are Boom Sports LLP.
-You can contact us at [email protected] Other contact details are on our website.
+Our full contact details can be found on our website at www.boomsports.co.uk.

-2.1 It tells you what to expect when we collect your personal information.
+2.1 It tells you what to expect when you use our services.
+We only collect your personal information when making a booking.
 Please only use our service if you are completely happy with this policy.

 3. Might the policy change?